ghga-de/ghga-datasteward-kit/README.md

 ### Central Data Steward

-The responsible for ingesting the metadata and the upload summary files into the running system.
+The Central Data Steward is responsible for ingesting the metadata and the upload summary files into the running system.
 This is performed with the following steps:

 1. **Generate credentials**: As for the local data stewards, central data stewards need